Glossary

 Bank Administration Institute (BAI) Standards

-The quality standards to which most cash management service providers and banks are held.
-Each year, the survey done by the BAI researching the quality of processing by financial institutions, is often used to formulate the quality standards for the upcoming year.
+Quality standards established by BAI to which most cash management service providers and banks adhere.
+Each year, BAI conducts a survey to evaluate the quality of processing and service delivery by financial institutions.
+The results of this annual survey inform and shape the quality standards for the following year.

 Bank Guarantee